Information for visiting yachts

 Access Code

-Visitors get an access code for the shower/toilet and laundry room.
+Visitors get an access code for the shower/toilet and laundry room when checking in with the harbour manager at 18:00 or by calling +354 7935588 (in day time).
 Please do not share this with other than your crew and fellow boat people.
-There is no car access or parking allowed on the dock.

 Shower and Toilet